Sultanate of Sulu: Maritime power

-Spanish and British annexations
+Conquest of Northeastern Borneo

+In 1746, Sultan Azim ud-Din I, with Spanish assistance, carried out punitive expeditions around the Sebuku region against the Tidungs to reconsolidate his power in Borneo.
+By April 1747, the expeditions were declared a success and the chief of Tarakan declared his allegiance to Sulu.
+After the Sultan returned to Sulu, he brought back 50 captives who were previously under the hands of the Tidung and among them was a friar, while others were Tidung chiefs.
+Two of the Tidung chiefs were left in Jolo while the rest were brought to Zamboanga.
+Tausug traders began settling in Tarakan.
+However, things began to complicate after the Tidungs made a political marriage with Bulungan, placing the Tidungs also under the Sultanate of Bulungan.

+In 1789, amidst the civil war in Berau, Sultan Azim ud-Din II raided Berau and Tarakan, which led to the de facto independence of Bulungan from Berau by the 18th-19th century.
+Sulu became the dominant power in the region and Bulungan was placed under the sphere of influence of the former.
+Tausug vessels began arriving in the region at a large scale to conduct trade.
+The status of Bulungan as a subject of Sulu however would later change after they stopped paying tribute to Sulu in 1855.
+This would later become official after the British annexation of North Borneo and the Dutch annexation of Bulungan in 1878.

 In the 18th century, Sulu's dominion covered most of northeastern part of Borneo.
 However areas like Tempasuk and Abai had never really shown much allegiance to its earlier ruler, Brunei, subsequently similar treatment was given to Sulu.
-Dalrymple, who made a treaty of allegiance in 1761 with Sulu, had to make a similar agreement with the rulers of Tempasuk and Abai on the north Borneo coast in 1762.
+Alexander Dalrymple, who made a treaty of allegiance in 1761 with Sulu, had to make a similar agreement with the rulers of Tempasuk and Abai on the north Borneo coast in 1762.
 The Sultanate of Sulu totally gave up its domain over Palawan to Spain in 1705 and Basilan to Spain in 1762.
-The territory ceded to Sulu by Brunei initially stretched south to Tapean Durian (now Tanjong Mangkalihat) (another source mentioned the southernmost boundary is at Dumaring), near the Straits of Macassar (now Kalimantan).
-From 1726 to 1733, the Sulu sultanate restarted their tributary relationship with China, now the Qing Empire, about 300 years since it last ended.
+The territory ceded to Sulu by Brunei initially stretched south to Tapean Durian (now Tanjong Mangkalihat) (another source mentioned a southernmost boundary at Dumaring), near the Straits of Macassar (now Kalimantan).
+From 1726 to 1733, the Sulu sultanate restarted their tributary relationship with China, now the Qing Empire, about 300 years after it had ended.

-By 1800–1850, the areas gained from Brunei had been effectively controlled by the sultanate of Bulungan in Kalimantan, reducing the boundary of Sulu to a cape named Batu Tinagat and Tawau River.
+By 1849, the areas gained from Brunei had been effectively controlled by the Sultanate of Bulungan in Kalimantan, reducing the boundary of Sulu to a cape named Batu Tinagat and the Tawau River.